BlueSquare23/ssh-map/Readme.md

 3. Visualize the Data

-Finally, when you're ready to visualize your ssh network you can just export the database as a csv file and then upload the csv file to flourish using my networking graph template to create an interactive ssh key network map.
+Finally, when you're ready to visualize your ssh network you can just export the database as a csv file and then upload the csv file to flourish using my networking graph template (linked above) to create an interactive ssh key network map.

 ```
 sqlite3 ssh-map.db '.mode csv' 'select * from ssh_map;' > ssh-map.csv
 ```

 Create a flourish account here: https://flourish.studio/

+## Final Notes on Security & Utility

+The purpose of these tools is to help an administrator or junior pentester map out their SSH key only auth network(s) in order to identify weak linkages or bad points of contact.
+Please do not use for any un-authorized purposes or against machines which you do not control or have concent to test on!

+Likewise, to the operator; Knowledge is power! __The json file(s) and sqlite database used in this project, as well as the final data visulization should all be kept PRIVATE!!!
+Otherwise you might give out vital information that could compromise your networks security!__